General & Personal Wine Sites (see also Wine BLOGS)

 wine classes and tastings and offers tours of France in Danish,

-Swedish and English; her site offers hundreds of photos of
+Swedish and English; his site offers hundreds of photos of

 wineries and wine people, primarily in Europe, along with